-MAGS in top 6 schools in NZ after record results in NCEA and Scholarship
+MAGS among top schools in NZ after results in NCEA and Scholarship

-Mount Albert Grammar School is one of the top six schools in New Zealand after students attained a record number of Outstanding Scholarships, and the highest ever pass rate in NCEA Level 2 following the 2016 examinations.
+Mount Albert Grammar School is one of the top schools in New Zealand after students attained 81 scholarships, and achieved its highest ever pass rate in NCEA Level 3 following the 2017 examinations.

-Excellence endorsements for Level 2 and Level 3 students were also at record levels.
-Our total of 94 Scholarships included 11 at Outstanding level (the top 1% in each subject), the most Outstanding Scholarships we have ever gained in what represents the pinnacle of academic achievement for secondary students.
-Scholarships were attained across 21 subjects, also the the most ever, and were spread among 58 students.
+The 81 scholarships included nine at Outstanding level (the top 1% in each subject), the pinnacle of academic achievement for secondary students.
+Scholarships were attained across 21 subjects, and were spread among 54 students.

 |NCEA Pass Rates|

 Jonathan De Pledge

 Outstanding in Calculus

 Mount Albert Grammar School’s mathematics students won a number of prizes in competitions in 2017.

 In the Australian Maths Competition, which thousands of students enter from all over the world, Logan Allomes and Selina Zhang were Prizewinners for coming in the top 0.5%.
 High Distinction Awards were given to Angus Edwards, Victor Kong, Lucas Peterson, Xander Pritchard, Nikita Privalov and Matthew Somerville.

 In the national Casio Senior Maths Competition, five students placed in the top 100 – Sahil Bhatiani, Arique Chowdhury, Miriam Leonhardt, Richard Li and Joshua Norman.